draxxycodes/Universal-ZKV/execution_steps_details/task-2.2-groth16-verifier-module.md

 ### Standalone Tests (`tests/groth16_standalone.rs`)

 **Rationale:** Windows nightly toolchain has proc-macro linking issues (LNK1120) with stylus-sdk.
-Standalone tests bypass this limitation while maintaining test coverage.
+Standalone tests verify the groth16.rs verification engine logic independently.
+These tests are **supplementary** to the main Stylus contract implementation, not a bypass of it.

 **Coverage:**
 1. ✅ `test_valid_proof_structure()` - Random valid proof points